left-no-crumbz/odin-recipes/README.md

 # odin-recipes
+A simple, brutalist recipe web page.

-Practicing basic HTML and proper Git commit messages.
+This repository is used to practice basic HTML and proper Git commit messages.